sez11a/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md

 ## Patch a Document

 `Document`'s PATCH services update a `Document` and its fields.
-You can update a `Document` by executing the following curl or Java command.
+You can update a `Document` by executing the following cURL or Java command.
 Replace `1234` with the `Document`'s ID.

 ### Document_PATCH_ById.sh